802.1Q Trunking

 From the user’s perspective, both PCs appear to be on the same local network, even though they are on different switches.

-it extends VLANs across multiple switches while keeping traffic from each VLAN logically separated.
+The purpose of trunking is to extend VLANs across multiple switches while keeping the traffic of each VLAN logically separate.

-Now that we understand what trunking does, the next step is to see how it actually works, how VLAN information is added, transported, and removed from frames as they cross the trunk.
+Now that we understand what trunking involves, the next step is to examine how VLAN information is added to, transported through and removed from frames as they cross the trunk.

 Answer the question below